wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.9.3 =
+* W3C XHTML validation fix for the Google +1 Button iframe (thanks bobpeers)
+* Remove condition for displaying target attribute on standalone services so that custom service links open in a new window (thanks kg69design)
+* Irish translation (by <a href="http://letsbefamous.com/">Ray</a>)

 = .9.9.9.2 =
 * Facebook Like Button can be changed to Facebook Recommend Button (verb/action)